JYewman/Mazda-RX-8-HeadUnit-Arduino-Controller/README.md

 To compile and deploy the code, you will need the Arduino IDE or the Arduino Compiler.
 As this code is designed to be run on an Arduino Uno, all the code is set up to compile directly to the Uno.

 This project uses the AVR_SLEEP library to enable the Arduino to enter deep sleep to conserve your car's battery power when you turn your car off.
 When the Arduino enters deep sleep, your car battery will provide approximately 2 months of power. **I AM NOT RESPONSIBLE FOR YOUR BATTERY DYING!** If you plan to not use your car for a few months, it's recommended you disconnect the battery anyway, but I would at least recommend you disconnect the Arduino to conserve even more battery power.
 Your car will use power anyway, but the Arduino only consumes approximately 0.5mA.

+### Do's, Don'ts and issues
+I don't recommend running the Arduino on the car's BAT VCC as +-13v is quite a lot for the onboard 5v regulator on the Arduino to handle.
+However, the Arduino *can* handle it, it will get pretty hot though. **Don't run the motor off the Arduino's 5v output rail** it won't provide enough current and you will certainly frazzle the voltage regulator if you are running it from the car's 12v supply.

+Another don't is to run the ignition sense from the car's auxillary voltage rail, this is 12v and will kill the Arduino, get a 5v regulator, relay or power it from some other 5v input like the other Arduino (if your using the full setup) or, a Raspberry Pi (if you're using something like OpenAuto Pro).

+Another issue you might come across is noise through the speakers, this can be a difficult issue to track down, but it is almost certainly coming from a voltage regulator *somewhere* in the project.
+Where you can, use ground loop isolators and ground everything to the car's ground rail.

 ## Contributing